Volcanoes in France? Discover the mesmerizing nature in Auvergne

-Located in the very heart of France, the Auvergne is a unique area with a well preserved natural environment, offering its visitors a real treat for both body and mind.
+Located in the very heart of France, Auvergne is a unique area with a well preserved natural environment offering its visitors a real treat for both body and mind.

 It is one of the largest protected natural reserves in Europe, with 109 springs (including Volvic), almost a hundred volcanoes, and more than 20,000 kilometers of waterways.
 The Regional Natural Park of the Volcanoes of Auvergne calls hikers onto the slopes of Plomb du Cantal, the Puy de Dôme, the Puy Mary, or the Puy de Sancy.
 The Livradois Forez Regional Natural Park possesses several thousand kilometers of walking trails between forests, massifs and glacial valleys.

-The Auvergne ski stations, Mont-Dore, Besse-Super Besse, Le Lioran, also offer a whole range of winter sports: alpine skiing, cross-country skiing, snowshoeing, tobogganing, snowboarding, and more.
-In summer, whitewater rafting, paragliding or climbing delight thrill seekers.
+The Auvergne ski stations, Mont-Dore, Besse-Super Besse and Le Lioran, also offers a whole range of winter sports: alpine skiing, cross-country skiing, snowshoeing, tobogganing, snowboarding, and more.
+In summer, whitewater rafting, paragliding or climbing delight thrills the sport enthusiasts.

 Saint-Pourçain, Côtes d'Auvergne or rosés from Chanturgue are among the enological treasures of the Auvergne.

 Heritage and know-how